 From practising extended isolation to cutting down on screen time, Bailey tested out every trick in the productivity book – only to find the most success in an approach that favoured personal wellbeing above all else.

-In this upbeat TED talk, he breaks down his five key rules to boosting your productivity, deliberateness, and stress control, and how exactly we can begin to implement them in our own day-to-day lives.
+In this upbeat TED talk, he breaks down his five key rules to boosting your productivity, deliberateness, and stress control.
+He also demonstrates how we can begin to implement them in our own day-to-day lives.

 4. Productive Companies Don’t Use Productivity Hacks | Mike Michalowicz